adaorabernardine/version_assignment_week2/README.md

 It enables multiple people to collaborate on projects, keeps a history of modifications, and helps manage different versions of a document, codebase, or file.

-Explain difference between git and github a- Git is a version control system that lets you manage and keep track of your source code. while b- Github is a cloud-based hosting service that lets you manage Git repositries.
+Explain difference between git and github. a- Git is a version control system that lets you manage and keep track of your source code. while b- Github is a cloud-based hosting service that lets you manage Git repositries.